-With small class sizes, you will enjoy individualized attention and personal interaction with your professors.
-Experts in their fields, Carroll College professors are committed to providing you rigorous academic challenges in an atmosphere valuing ethical principles.
+With small class sizes, students enjoy individualized attention and personal interaction with professors - experts in their fields who are committed to providing students rigorous academic challenges in an atmosphere valuing ethical principles.

 Accounting students at Carroll College are encouraged to personalize their education by combining a major in accounting with majors or minors from another business area or from other departments.

 With an accounting major grounded in a liberal arts education at Carroll College, students develop the skills that employers value: strong communication abilities, analytical and reasoning skills, and the knowledge to make ethical, value-based decisions.
 The Carroll College Career Center is available to assist students with securing internships, developing resume writing and interviewing skills, and researching employers.